ehansel82/StemDay2016/README.md

 ```

 ## Code
 Finally, we added some javascript *code* in between the `<script>` and `</script>` tags.
 We didn't spend a lot of time on the details.
-This code was prepared ahead of time to "wire up" our button so that when we click it, it would *rotate* the image and set a *transition*.
+This code was prepared ahead of time to "wire up" our button so that when we click it, the image will *transform* by rotating the specified degrees and do so in the number of seconds specified in the *transition*.
 ```
   window.onload = function() {
       var button = document.querySelector('button');